 For a complete description of the process please refer to the chart and syllabus below.

-The minimum requirement for beginning the process to become Senior Faculty is that you have a Masters Degree and have taught at least ten Basic Trainings, half of which have been conducted alone.
+The minimum requirement for beginning the process to become Senior Faculty is that you have a Masters Degree or it’s equivalent, be a WGI Basic Instructor, and have taught at least five Basic Trainings.

-There are two phases to this process: a CD or MP3 audio recording and a DVD of role-plays and self-evaluation.
+There are two phases to this process: a CD/MP3 audio recording and a DVD/MP4 of role-plays and self-evaluation.
 (For more information on the steps involved in each phase, click here)

-1. The FIRST step is to submit an Application (click here) with fee to the Arizona address noted on Application Form.
+Submit an Application (click here) with fee to the address noted on Application Form.

 1. Once CD or MP3 is approved, create a good quality DVD of your role-playing with a voluntary and involuntary client.